kwatry/api-documentation/OAuthFlowDetails.md

-#### Implementation Details for iOKids OAuth Flow
+#### Implementation Details for playPORTAL OAuth Flow
-This documentation reviews the http calls and data exchange that form the iOKids Social Sign-On (OAuth 2.0) flow.
+This documentation reviews the http calls and data exchange that form the playPORTAL Social Sign-On (OAuth 2.0) flow.

 **Authorization Request**

-Display an iOKids Log-in to the user.
+Display an playPORTAL Log-in to the user.
 In calling the log-in link, the web server application will identify itself with its client id.

 ```